We use cookies on this website.

 4. IPv6 not supported

-Status: October 2025, Bastion only supports IPv4.
-Impossible to assign a public IPv6 IP or to connect to dual-stack VMs in IPv6.
+Status: Bastion still only supports IPv4.
+You cannot assign a public IPv6 address or connect to dual-stack VMs using IPv6 (you can target a dual-stack VM, but only via its IPv4 interface).

-Impact: organizations migrating to IPv6-only are blocked.
-Microsoft says "roadmap future", no date announced.
+Impact: Organizations transitioning to IPv6-only are blocked.
+Microsoft refers to a "future roadmap," with no date announced.

 5. No Azure Virtual Desktop (AVD) support